Extrude Solid

 Start Tag and End Tag

 Apply tags to the start face (your original sketch plane) or end face (the extruded cap) to reference them in later operations.
-Useful when you need to select these faces for fillets, patterns, or new sketches.
+This is mainly used for referencing faces from other objects or features, especially in code or scripts.
+In the usual point-and-click UI flow, you don't need to set these tags.
+This is mostly for advanced users who want precise control or automation.

 Twist Angle